griestopf/Fusee.Tutorial/Tutorial02/README.md

 Building and running this will give you interactive control over the rotation angle.

+ - Visit the
+   [result as web application] (https://cdn.rawgit.com/griestopf/Fusee.Tutorial/5658a54/Tutorial02Completed/out/Fusee.Tutorial.Web.html)
+   (Ctrl-Click or Long-Press to open in new tab)

+ - See [Tutorial.cs] (../Tutorial02Completed/Core/Tutorial.cs) int the [Tutorial01 Completed] (../Tutorial02Completed) folder for
+   the overall state so far.

 ##Exercise
  - Create a more complex geometry (e.g. a little house)
  - Rotate around two axes and/or move along two axes controlled by input devices.
 You can use two-dimensional uniform variables.